Erie people: Post-contact

 The Erie encroached on territory that other tribes considered theirs.
-During 1651, they'd angered their eastern neighbors, the Iroquois League, by accepting Huron refugees from villages which had been destroyed by the Iroquois.
+During 1651, they'd angered their eastern neighbors, the Iroquois League, by accepting Huron refugees from villages that had been destroyed by the Iroquois.
 Though reported as using poison-tipped arrows (Jesuit Relations 41:43, 1655–58 chap.
 XI), the Erie were disadvantaged in armed conflict with the Iroquois because they had few firearms.
 Beginning in 1653 the Erie launched a preemptive attack on western tribes of the Iroquois, and did well in the first year of a five-year war.

 Consequently, in 1654 the whole Iroquois Confederacy went to war against the Erie and neighboring tribes such as the Neutral people along the northern shores of Lake Erie and across the Niagara River, the Tobacco people between the Erie and Iroquois, neighbors to all three groups.
 As a result, over five years of war they destroyed the Erie confederacy, the Neutrals, the Tobacco, with the tribes surviving in remnants.
 By the mid-1650s, the Erie had become a broken tribe.
 Dispersed groups survived a few more decades before being absorbed into the Iroquois, especially the westernmost Seneca nation.

 Historically the Monacan and Erie were trade allies, especially copper, but years later that relationship fell apart due to growing colonial pressure.
+During that period remnant Erie were believed to have migrated to Virginia by 1656 and became known as the Richahecrian when they fought alongside the Nahyssans and Manahoac, against the Virginia colonialists and Pamunkey, at the Battle of Bloody Run.
+Another branch also migrated to South Carolina and became known as the Westo.

 Because the Erie were located further from the coastal areas of early European exploration, they had little direct contact with Europeans.
 Only the Dutch fur traders from Fort Orange (now Albany, New York) and Jesuit missionaries in Canada referred to them in historic records.
 The Jesuits learned more about them during the Beaver Wars, but most of what they learned, aside from a single in-person encounter, was learned from the Huron who suffered much reduction before the Erie did.
 What little is known about them has been derived from oral history of other Native American tribes, archaeology, and comparisons with other Iroquoian peoples.

 After the Haudenosaunee routed the Erie in 1654 and 1656, the group dispersed.
 In 1680, a remnant group of Erie surrendered to the Seneca people.
 Erie descendants merged with Haudenosaunee in Ohio, who lived on the Upper Sandusky Reservation from 1817 to 1832, when Ohio forcibly removed its tribes to Indian Territory.
 These included the tribes who would form the present-day Seneca-Cayuga Nation in Oklahoma.